mvysny/mvysny.github.io/_posts/2023-1-8-openttd.md

 3. To see a visualisation how the trains are 'allocating rails', I highly recommend to enable the "highlight reserved tracks" or
    "show reserved tracks" setting, as shown in the Signals tutorial.
 4. I never needed the "Pre-signals" and they're gone from the OpenTTD game anyway.

+### Passenger+Mail Connection Between Cities

+Trans-map magistral sounds lovely but doesn't make any sense within the rules of OpenTTD:

+1. The passengers don't care - two stations is enough.
+2. More than 4 stations (assuming two-rail paths+stations) tends to create a clogging effect: first train takes all the passengers which takes some time.
+Next train arrives to a nearly-empty station and departs faster, thus catching up to the first train.
+3. The best setup is 2-4 stations with two-rail paths, middle stations are RoRo.

+Read more on RoRo at [Railway Stations](https://wiki.openttd.org/en/Manual/Railway%20station).

 ## Original Music